graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-06/2025-06-01-parallel-scaling-laws.md

 | 2.8B         | 1  | 55.2          |

 For a 1.6B model, scaling to $P=8$ parallel streams achieves performance comparable with a 4.4B model on coding tasks.
-These efficiency gains are most pronounced at small batch sizes ($\leq 8$), making PARSCALE particularly suitable for edge deployment scenarios.
+These efficiency gains are most pronounced at small batch sizes ($\leq 8$) where inference is memory-bound.
+This makes PARSCALE most suitable for edge deployment scenarios.

 - 22x less memory increase compared to parameter scaling.
 - 6x lower latency.